thundersen/timberborn_vevantzedata/doc/INFLUXDB_GRAFANA.md

 The easiest way to set these up on your PC is to use the scripts available [here](https://github.com/thundersen/timberborn_vevantzedata/tree/main/tools/docker)

 If you're familiar with Docker, you can just clone the repo and run `provision.sh` to set up everything.
 That's it.
 Open http://localhost:3000 in your browser (default user and password are admin/admin) and find the empty default dashboard.
 Data will appear in it after a little while of playing the game with the mod enabled.

-Remember to set up the environment variable, as the output of `provision.sh` will have told you.
+**Remember to add the InfluxDB token to the mod config, as the output of `provision.sh` will have told you.**

 If you don't know what Docker is, you might want to check out the [Wikipedia article](https://en.wikipedia.org/wiki/Docker_(software)) before continuing to read.